 This course provides students an opportunity to apply and extend their knowledge and skills in a commercial food service or hospitality environment.
-Students who earn a passing grade in this course will have completed at least 180 hours of mentored work experience toward the 400 hours required to earn the nationally-recognized ProStart Certificate of Achievement.
+Students who earn a passing grade in this course will have completed at least 135 hours of employment or mentored work toward the 400 hours required to earn the nationally-recognized ProStart Certificate of Achievement.